samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

 All of the above, and you will also be expected to…
  - Share your expertise with other members of the lab - we are excited to have you as a guest and learn from you!
- - Make sure we can access your data/results when you leave the lab (see 'Data Management' section below)
+ - Make sure we can access your data/results when you leave the lab (see ['Data Management' section](#data-management))
  - Abide by the code of conduct

 # Lab policies and guidelines